zydou/arti/CONTRIBUTING.md

 [codebase](https://gitlab.torproject.org/tpo/core/arti/), or getting to know our [architecture](./doc/Architecture.md).

 More tests would always be great.
+You can look at the [coverage reports](https://tpo.pages.torproject.net/core/arti/coverage/) to find out what parts need the more love.

 Parsing more Tor document types would be neat.